Facs

 Transcript

 [408] other.
 I repeat the three: the a, the b, and the introductory.
-The background of the first, to which I turn, are three ideas, of which the c is the classical period of their development; not classical antiquity, but the Renaissance, because in the Renaissance, elements came in which are dependent on the 1500 years of Christian d and development in this period, and which, in the Greek culture, didn’t exist.
-The three ideas are, first, the idea of the e.
-This idea means that every individual man, in his potentialities, mirrors the f--all levels and dimensions of the universe.
+The background of the first, to which I turn, are three ideas, of which the c is the classical period of their development; not classical antiquity, but the Renaissance, because in the Renaissance, elements came in which are dependent on the 1500 years of Christian d and development in this period, and which, in the Greek e, didn’t exist.
+The three ideas are, first, the idea of the f.
+This idea means that every g man, in his potentialities, mirrors the h--all levels and dimensions of the universe.
 They are in him, and he is the

-being is open to condemnation and j, and is of infinite interest to God who looks at him in what he actually is and in what he essentially is and therefore ought to be.
+being is open to condemnation and m, and is of infinite interest to God who looks at him in what he actually is and in what he essentially is and therefore n.
 The application of the idea of salvation to every individual soul is a Christian idea.
-In the k and then Romanticism, following, the idea is changed.
-It is combined with the idea of the l and means the mirroring of the m goes on differ- ently in every individual.
+In the o and then p, following, the idea is changed.
+It is combined with the idea of the q and means the mirroring of the r goes on differ- ently in every individual.
 So every individual is a representative of the richness of the divine potentialities which he or she has and nobody else.
-And this is the second idea: the unique, unrepeatable, once-for-all character of every individual n.
-Therefore the o idea is the
+And this is the second idea: the unique, unrepeatable, once-for-all character of every individual s.
+Therefore the t idea is the

 Register